NickChasanis/NickChasanis/README.md

 My name is Nick (Nikolaos) Chasanis.
 I am a Software Developer, Usually Realist & Creative I believe that with a good enough analysis of the problem you stop implementation errors.

-Very interested about Metrics of all kind because adding value is more vague that we like to admit.
+Very interested in metrics of all kinds because adding value is more vague that we like to admit.

 <img src="https://raw.githubusercontent.com/NickChasanis/NickChasanis/master/tron.jpg" width="1000"/>